Speak Up, Shape Your Neighbourhood For Good

 The Sydenham Road block is 8 storeys high.
 The legal maximum is 3 storeys.

-This increased height significantly impacts the existing homes on surrounding roads.
+This increased height significantly and unnecessarily impacts the existing homes on surrounding roads.

 Where will you park?